cuelee/LTPI/README.md

 # LTPI

-`LTPI` (**L**iability **T**hreshold-based **P**henotype **I**ntegration) is a statistical framework designed to predict genetic liability for diseases by leveraging related phenotypes in EHR.
+`LTPI` (Liability Threshold-based Phenotype Integration) estimates the conditional expected genetic liability of a target disease using multi-trait phenotypic data and external covariance structure.
 The risk score construction utilizes the GHK algorithm and maximum likelihood estimation, with efficacy that can be further enhanced through automated feature selection.

 ---